JustinLove/flow-dj/notes.md

 ## Todo

-- back from select music should exit to title
+- back from select music should not exit to title
-- include/exclue
-- post song list
+- include/exclude
-- bug? current song selecting by estimated rather than acutal
 - try with different themes?
 - profiles?
   - what happens with no data?